genevate/style_guides/business/culture.md

 ## Core Values

-* People, not organizations, build software -- Cherish your employees more than your customers.
+- People, not organizations, build software -- Cherish your employees more than your customers.
-* Outstanding software and teams can't be built without emotion –- *You have to care!*
+- Outstanding software and teams can't be built without emotion –- *You have to care!*
-* Be Empowered:
+- Be Empowered:
-    * Work is not a place you go but something you do.
+    - Work is not a place you go but something you do.
-    * Provide each employee with the autonomy to work however want with whatever tools they need to *get things done*.
+    - Provide each employee with the autonomy to work however want with whatever tools they need to *get things done*.
-    * Your schedule and hours worked are your own as long as you focus on *getting things done*.
+    - Your schedule and hours worked are your own as long as you focus on *getting things done*.
-    * Feel free to use dialog and debate to understand and solve complex problems.
+    - Feel free to use dialog and debate to understand and solve complex problems.
-    * Act upon your convictions.
+    - Act upon your convictions.
-* Be Responsible:
+- Be Responsible:
-    * You are hired for your expertise and professionalism -- not for bragging rights, promotional capabilities, or a prized position of your boss/employeer.
+    - You are hired for your expertise and professionalism -- not for bragging rights, promotional capabilities, or a prized position of your boss/employeer.
-    * Avoid actions that waste your time, the customer's time, or the company's money.
+    - Avoid actions that waste your time, the customer's time, or the company's money.
-    * Lead with questions, not answers -- Listen to and understand the *why* of something.
+    - Lead with questions, not answers -- Listen to and understand the *why- of something.
-    * Question *why* something is necessary -- Does the benefit outweigh the effort?
+    - Question *why- something is necessary -- Does the benefit outweigh the effort?
-    * When performance is poor, clearly communicate why and provide the necessary support to turn the problem/weakness into a positive outcome.
+    - When performance is poor, clearly communicate why and provide the necessary support to turn the problem/weakness into a positive outcome.
-    * Provide open and non-discriminatory communication for situations where conflict arises.
+    - Provide open and non-discriminatory communication for situations where conflict arises.
 Anyone can voice their concerns and be clearly heard, acknowledged, and understood.
 When individual space and/or team code of conduct is violated, decisive action is taken on the responsible culprits.
-    * Conduct autopsies without blame -- Analyze, learn, and pivot instead.
+    - Conduct autopsies without blame -- Analyze, learn, and pivot instead.
-* Be Appreciative:
+- Be Appreciative:
-    * Big or small, each employee's contribution is valued and encouraged.
+    - Big or small, each employee's contribution is valued and encouraged.
 Always.
-    * Reward people who have drive, focus, discipline, and professional conduct instead of knowing everything.
+    - Reward people who have drive, focus, discipline, and professional conduct instead of knowing everything.
-    * Pay and compensation should be equal to or higher than the industry average.
+    - Pay and compensation should be equal to or higher than the industry average.
 Period.
-* Be Healthy - Focus on a healthy mental/physical balance.
+- Be Healthy - Focus on a healthy mental/physical balance.
 If overtime is put in, reward accordingly.
 Spurts are allowed but sustained overtime should be prevented to avoid burnout.

 ## Resources